 Dewar was less circumspect with his pair of one-eyed laboratory assistants.
 He tongue-lashed Robert Lennox for failing to find a more abundant helium source, and Lennox stormed out, vowing never to return to the Royal Institution until James Dewar's bones were cold in the ground.
 He proved to be a man of his word.

 It would be 15 years before any other researcher was successful in manufacturing liquid helium.
 In the meantime Onnes used his helium monopoly to study the effects of near-absolute-zero temperatures on various materials.
-He discovered that some materials such as mercury were able to conduct electricity with zero resistance at 1-2 degrees above absolute zero, a phenomenon he dubbed superconductivity.
+He discovered that some materials such as mercury were able to conduct electricity with zero resistance at 1-2 kelvin above absolute zero, a phenomenon he dubbed superconductivity.
 This is the very property that enables some of the most advanced modern technology, such as MRI machines, magnetically levitated trains, and particle colliders.

 Despite his considerable contributions to science, Sir James Dewar was never awarded a Nobel Prize, though he received nine nominations.
 Instead, scientific spoils went to the people who built upon his work.
 For instance, Lord Rayleigh and Sir William Ramsay used Dewar's liquid hydrogen as a tool to discover the elements xenon, neon, and krypton, and they won the 1904 prize for Chemistry.
 Kamerlingh Onnes himself won the prize in Physics in 1913 for improving Dewar's liquefaction strategy for helium.
 In his Nobel lecture, Onnes credited Dewar for having been the first to liquefy hydrogen, and for having revolutionized low-temperature research with his ingenious vacuum flask.
 But even the Dewar flask brought its namesake some vexation--a glassblower he had hired to make some of the first such flasks became so fond of the design that he used the sincerest form of flattery to found the now-famous Thermos company.
 A lengthy court battle finally decreed that Dewar was entitled to credit for the invention, but not owed any damages.
 But most scientists today still call these flasks “Dewars” in his honor.
 The curmudgeonly maverick even filed a suit against the famous Nobel family, claiming that their explosive innovations were based on his earlier chemistry, but the judge dismissed the claims.
 Dewar never retired, and he maintained the position of Professor of Chemistry at the Royal Institution until his death on 27 March 1923.